VituFelipe/petfood-app/README.md

 - **Debugging**: Add `logging.level.org.springframework=DEBUG` to `application.properties` for detailed logs.

 ## Evidence
-- Screenshots of MongoDB Compass and Swagger UI for `user-service` are stored in `docs/screenshots`.
+- Screenshots of MongoDB Compass and Swagger UI for `all project` are stored in `docs/screenshots`.

 ## Commit Log
 - **2025-06-05**: Initialized catalog-service with basic endpoints and Swagger.
 - **2025-06-05**: Added user-service with registration, login, and customer management.
 - **2025-06-05**: Added order-service with endpoints for order management.
+- **2025-06-06**: Added Docker configuration for catalog-service and user-service.

 ## Next Steps
-- Add `PUT` and `DELETE` endpoints to catalog-service.
-- Create a simulated Payment service.
-- Implement the front-end in React.
+Implement order-service with Docker support.
+Add payment-service (simulated).